kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 #### Story 1

-As a networking technology startup I want to make my own Kube Proxy but i don't want to maintain the logic of talking to the APIServer, caching its data, or caclculating an abbreviated/proxy-focused representation of the Kubernetes networking state space.
-I'd like a wholesale framework I can simply plug my logic into, and re run.
+As a networking technology startup I want to make my own kube-proxy implementation but don't want to maintain the logic of talking to the APIServer, caching its data, or calculating an abbreviated/proxy-focused representation of the Kubernetes networking state space.
+I'd like a wholesale framework I can simply plug my logic into.

 #### Story 2

-As a Kubernetes maintainer, I don't want to have to understand the internals of a networking backend in order to simulate or write core updates to the logic of the Kube Proxy locally.
+As a Kubernetes maintainer, I don't want to have to understand the internals of a networking backend in order to simulate or write core updates to the logic of the kube-proxy locally.

 #### Story 3